pydata/xarray/doc/user-guide/io.rst

 This diagram aims to help you determine - based on the format of the file you'd like to read - which type of backend you're using and how to use it.

-The rectangular boxes are clickable for more information.
+Text and boxes are clickable for more information.
 Following the diagram is detailed information on many popular backends.
 You can learn more about using and developing backends in the `Xarray tutorial JupyterBook <https://tutorial.xarray.dev/advanced/backends/backends.html>`_.